apache/maven-site/content/markdown/run.md

     mvn checkstyle:check

-There are many different plugins avaiable and they all implement different goals.
+There are many different plugins available and they all implement different goals.

 Further resources: